Vinayy25/restaurant-p/README.md

      DB_NAME=restaurantdb
      ```

+4. Media files and libraries:

+   - **Important**: Some large media files and third-party libraries are not included in this repository.
+   - See [MEDIA_INSTRUCTIONS.md](MEDIA_INSTRUCTIONS.md) for details on how to obtain these files.

-4. Access the site through your web browser:
+5. Access the site through your web browser:
    - The first visit will automatically set up the database
    - After setup, you can access:
      - Customer site: `/customerSide/home/home.php`